cackle-rs/cackle/README.md

 ## Limitations and precautions

+* Exported macros that expand to unsafe code cause neither the crate defining the macro, nor the crate using the macro to be flagged as using unsafe.
+This can be used to circumvent all other protections.
+* A proc macro might detect that it's being run under Cackle and emit different code.
 * Analyzing a crate could well end up executing arbitrary code provided by that crate.
 If this is a concern, then running in a sandbox is recommended.
 * This tool is intended to supplement and aid manual review of 3rd party code, not replace it.
-* There are undoubtedly countless ways that a determined person could circumvent detect that they're using some APIs.
+* There are undoubtedly countless ways that a determined person could circumvent detection that they're using some APIs.
 With time we may try to prevent such circumventions, but you shouldn't assume that this is in any way unable to be circumvented.

 ## License